vip-v2a/language-salary/README.md

 [API description](https://api.superjob.ru/).

 To use all API methods, you need [to register your application](https://api.superjob.ru/register).
-After registration you get access parameters: "ID", "Secret key".
+After registration, you get access parameters: "ID", "Secret key".
 You need to set these parameters in environment variables `SUPERJOB_ID`, `SUPERJOB_API_KEY`.
 To do this, type commands at the Command Prompt:

 ```
 set SUPERJOB_ID=ID